Sochi

 Sochi (Сочи, from Шъуача – seaside) is the largest resort city in Russia.
 The city is situated on the Sochi River, along the Black Sea in the North Caucasus of Southern Russia, with a population of 466,078 residents, and up to 600,000 residents in the urban area.
 The city covers an area of 176.77 km2, while the Greater Sochi Area covers over 3502 km2.
-Sochi stretches across 145 km, and is the longest city in Europe, the fifth-largest city in the Southern Federal District, the second-largest city in Krasnodar Krai, and the sixth-largest city on the Black Sea.
+Sochi stretches across 145 km, and is the longest city in Europe (territorially), the fifth-largest city in the Southern Federal District, the second-largest city in Krasnodar Krai, and the sixth-largest city on the Black Sea.

 Sochi hosted the XXII Olympic Winter Games and XI Paralympic Winter Games in 2014.
 It hosted the alpine and Nordic Olympic events at the nearby ski resort of Rosa Khutor in Krasnaya Polyana.
 It also hosted the Formula 1 Russian Grand Prix from 2014 until 2021.
 It was also one of the host cities for the 2018 FIFA World Cup.